0xbadc0ffe/Game-of-LAIFE/README.md

 Same as before but the teaching is made in an unsupervised way.
 Loss based on entropy and penalty for non-exploding and non-imploding behaviour.

-To check some entropy functions I tried give a look to
+To check some entropy functions try give a look at

 `test-entropy.py`